awumii/playground/README.md

 ```
 options nvidia "NVreg_DynamicPowerManagement=0x02"
 ```
+*Currently the nvidia-open driver does not support this feature.
+However, it works with the proprietary drivers in both X11 and Wayland.*

 # gresource-extract.sh
 Extracts gtk resources from a `.gresource` file.
 This makes the theme usable with libadwaita apps.